utdata/rwdir/06-cleaning.Rmd

 We'll utilize a stringr function called `str_replace()` using [regular expressions](https://drive.google.com/open?id=1DvAM4lnGJLefo9skD8GgM-_9S1BEhpjJfV86yhJavI0) to do this, within a `mutate()` function, which we know we can use to create or make changes in a column data.
 And, of course, we need to figure out how to do it before we save it, so let's work through it.

 Start by calling the `wells` data frame, then using mutate to create a new column from `proposed_use`, and then count the rows from the new column.
 For now, it will be the same as it was for `proposed use` but we'll fix that.
+Note that we will work through several steps in this mutate function _before_ we save it back into wells.

 ```r
 wells %>%